SahilThorat11/C_Programming/Assignments/Assignment_10/README.md

-Assignment 10 :
+# Assignment 10 :

 This folder contains Warmup codes and their time complexities which are:-

-Calculate area of circle by accepting radius from user
+        1.Calculate area of circle by accepting radius from user

-Calculate area of rectangle by accepting width and height from user
+        2.Calculate area of rectangle by accepting width and height from user

-Convert kilomerter to meter
+        3.Convert kilomerter to meter

-Convert fahrenheit to celsius
+        4.Convert fahrenheit to celsius

-Convert Square feet to square meter.
+        5.Convert Square feet to square meter.

 Commands used to execute these codes:-

 gcc filename.c -o myexe